cjolowicz/blog/content/posts/hypermodern-python-04-typing.md

 ## Adding type annotations to the package

-Let's add some type annotations to the package!
-Looking at `console.main`, do not be distracted by the decorators applied to it: This is just a simple function accepting a `str`, and returning `None` by "falling off its end":
+Let's add some type annotations to the package, starting with `console.main`.
+Do not be distracted by the decorators applied to it: This is just a simple function accepting a `str`, and returning `None` by "falling off its end":